driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 #### Grafana Dashboards

-Here too, multiple options, no clear winner.
-If we were using the operator we could use the `GrafanaDashboard` resources.
+Here too, we have multiple options and no clear winner.
+If you are using the Grafana Operator, you can create `GrafanaDashboard` resources.

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1